 Metathesiophobia – the fear of change.
 Change can be an intimidating prospect for anyone.
-Human beings have preferred to live lives controlled by a routine, which created a feeling of comfort for them.
-We create a comfort zone for ourselves, and stepping out of it is sometimes a step too far.
+As human beings we prefer to live lives controlled by a routine which creates a feeling of security.
+We create a comfort zone for ourselves, and stepping out of it can sometimes feel somewhat daunting.

-Fear of change, or metathesiophobia, is an extreme fear of change that prevents us from trying new things and getting out of our comfort zone.
-It’s completely normal to be intimidated by the unknown that change can bring.
-But it’s when this fear is getting in our way and it prevents us from achieving our goals and living our life fully that it can be obstructive.
+Metathesiophobia however is an extreme and irrational fear of change that completely prevents us from trying new things and getting out of this comfort zone.
+It’s completely normal to be intimidated by the unknown that change can bring but it’s when this fear is getting in our way and it prevents us from achieving our goals and living our life fully that it can be obstructive (to say the least).

-Studies from 2019 shows that many young people and young adults are afraid of change, but many adults and the elderly are also unwilling to change, but to a lesser extent.
-Some fear is normal.
-But someone who is excessively afraid of change will feel like they’re controlled by life and they will prefer to live in the past rather than move on.
-This can bring on a plethora of mental problems, such as depression, anxiety, as well as physical symptoms when one is exposed to a possibility of change.
+Studies from 2019 prove that many young people and young adults are afraid of change.
+It also shows that, to a lesser extent, many adults and the elderly are also unwilling to change.
+Some fear is, of course, completely normal but someone who is excessively afraid of change will feel like they’re controlled by life and they will prefer to live in the past rather than move on.
+This can bring on a plethora of mental problems, such as depression, anxiety, as well as physical symptoms when one is exposed to a possibility of or need to change.

-Fear of change manifests itself in several symptoms that range in severity.
+Fear of change manifests itself in the form of various different symptoms that range in severity.
 Life with this phobia will become very difficult; options will seem limited, and people suffering from this phobia will prefer to look back to the past instead of moving forward.
-These are the most common symptoms.
+Some of the most common symptoms are as follows:

 Whilst there’s little in the way of official data into the extent of Metathesiophobia globally. a nationwide study into British lifestyles and attitudes at FreeAgent in the UK has revealed as many as 27 percent of Brits claim they are actually “panicked” by change, and nearly a quarter admit they are scared to do something different to their usual routine.